dylanarmstrong/userscripts/README.md

 #### ban-hn
 HN has really bad moderation, so this enables me to automatically hide cancerous people that I spot on there.

+#### chess
+Add button to analyze games on lichess.org on game-over screen for chess.com

 #### cnbc
 CNBC is removing the article because of my adblocking, so double the article, it won't remove both.